eternaldensity/Sandcastle-Builder/README.md

 Icons by ChronosDragon, BlitzGirl, and StormAngel/cmyk

-Inspired by Orteil's Cookie Clicker
+Inspired by Orteil's C**kie Clicker

 For personal amusement only.

 ## Changelog

+### 1.93
+- Nerfed LCB even further
+- Prevent Infinite sand (which becomes infinite castles) which was possible via SBTF and 0 Waves -

 ### 1.92
 - Buffed Two for One to stack with multibuy